talkable/talkable-docs/source/optional.rst

      - Change all visible URLs to your domain instead of talkable.com
    * - :ref:`Verification Digest <optional/verification_digest>`
      - Secure data transfer between your site and Talkable
+   * - :ref:`Pass custom user data <optional/passing_custom_data>`
+     - Pass additional data to Talkable to operate with it inside campaigns
+   * - :ref:`Segment with Traffic Source <optional/traffic_source>`
+     - Brings more power and flexibility into segmenting your reporting

 .. container:: hidden